(Tip: Scroll down for pictures of the listed types)

-Silvermane Rats (D'Argent)
+The Silvermane Gene (D'Argent)

-Silvermane Rats: This fascinating, very new gene (discovered in 2012 by a rattery in North Carolina) is a dominant trait that effects not only the hair color, but also the hair texture.
-Silvermanes are still rare due to how new they are.
+Silvermane Rats: This fascinating, very new gene (discovered in 2012 by a rattery in North Carolina) is a dominant trait that effects not only the fur color, but also the fur texture.
+Silvermanes are still rather rare due to how new they are.
 This pretty mutation causes much softer fur than regular rats.
 Although it's classified as only a color, it really should be classified as a fur type too.
 It's no surprise that silvermanes are adored by the rat community for their gorgeous, unique coloration and its silky soft texture.

 The original name for this gene is "Silvermane."
 It was given this title by the person who discovered it, but the official name given to it by the American Fancy Rat & Mouse Association is "D'Argent."

 No longer a bloodline, but a project within the blue rex line.
 These little guys are a blast!
 They are forever babies and have so much to love.
 Dwarf rats should get no bigger than 150 grams.
 Many stay below 100 grams.
 It's possible for them to reach up to 200 grams, but for many breeders this is considered not ideal.
 200 grams is very large for a true dwarf rat.
 They should stay around the size of a 4-6 week old standard rat baby.
 The gene originated out West where it was discovered by a lab.
 It was eventually released, but it is still relatively rare.
 Dwarf rats make excellent pets.
 Despite their small size, they should still be given a decently big enclosure, but they can do well in medium cages.
 There is speculation that they may be healthier than standard sized rats regarding tumors, but this claim has not yet been proven.
 Dwarf rats are just as healthy (possibly healthier) than standard rats.
 The dwarf gene does not effect their health in a negative way.
 Be wary of fake dwarf rats.
 Unethical breeders have been caught claiming to have dwarf rats when they are just selling very young mislabeled standard - sized babies or selling sickly runt rats as dwarf rats.
 I do not have dwarf often so waits can extend a while.

 Black Hooded Line